Houston Drug Crime Attorney

 Those arrested for and convicted of drug crimes in Houston could face mandatory minimum sentences for certain amounts of drugs regardless of the circumstances.
 Recently, the Attorney General recently proposed an end to this type of sentencing for nonviolent and low-level drug offenders.
 Some jurisdictions throughout Texas have begun to offer alternative forms of sentencing that are aimed at rehabilitating rather than punishing, such as community service or drug rehab.

 The sentence a person receives, if convicted, will depend on the type and amount of the drug.
-For example, the previous Harris County District Attoney refused to accept charges for trace amount of cocaine charges.
+For example, the previous Harris County District Attorney refused to accept charges for trace amount of cocaine charges.
 The current District reinstated the acceptance of trace amount of cocaine cases.
 These are all things that a Houston drug crime lawyer must know.

 Contact Our Drug Crime Attorney -- Former Prosecutor